Failure is only the opportunity to begin again more intelligently.Henry Ford, Founder, Ford Motor Company.

 How to Train Children to Accept Failures

-It all depends on how adults react to failures.
-Children always look up to adults as examples and how we react will influence their response to that situation.
-If we get angry at a long signal, they learn it and we react angrily at a colleague or friend or relative, they will learn that too.
+It all depends on our reaction to their failure.
+Our kids always look up to us as examples, and how we react will influence their response to that situation.

 Helping children learn from failure is crucial to developing them as a person.
 All of us know that any situation which may seem trivial at first might grow into a major crisis for children at a later stage.